-A great icon that speaks louder then words. extremely simple yet unique.
+A great icon that speaks louder than words. extremely simple yet unique.

 A good logo doesn't necessarily even need an icon.
-We need to remember that on every media, when marketing our brand, needs to be consistent.
+We need to remember that in every media when marketing our brand, needs to be consistent.
 Sometimes it is easier to have the name or your business and your logo be a single entity.
 The alternative is always having to include both your icon and your name on every platform, which can be very inconvenient at times.

 Who should design my logo?